OpenFn/docs/docs/source-apps.md

 you don't see yours in the alphabetical list below feel free to add it with a pull request.

+Every OpenFn project has a unique **Inbox URL** address that can be used as an endpoint for any JSON webhook.
+To set up a data source, configure that source to make a POST over HTTPS to your Inbox URL.

 To connect an application with standard JSON webhooks, copy your inbox URL from the "Inbox" page or your "Project Settings" screen and use it as the destination URL on your source application.
-Unless you have specifically configured it on the "Access & Security" page, no authentication is required.
+Unless you have specifically configured it on the "Access & Security" page (see below section), no authentication is required.

 **_N.B.: This is by no means an exhaustive list._** It is merely a list of common sources that external contributors have added.
 Remember that anything